 I love little baby ferns and watch for them in the spring.
 At this stage, they are called fiddleheads.
 Some ferns are edible, and fiddleheads can be pretty delicious!
 They taste similar to spinach to me.

-The yellowish low growing plants in the picture below is creeping Jenny.
+The yellowish low-growing plants in the picture below are creeping Jenny.
 It is also known as moneywort.
-This plant has small yellow flowers and I always seem to miss them!
+This plant has small yellow flowers, and I always seem to miss them!

 This plant is also nice in container gardens since it trails nicely and does a good job as the "spill" feature.
 If you have this growing in your yard, just transplant a few into your planter and save some money!